 The 7Artisans 25mm f1.8 is a small and fast lens designed and manufactured in China for mirrorless cameras.
-It’s built with an all-metal lens barrel with poor quality control and construction.
-Optically the lens is tuned for a somewhat old school, retro image quality where corner and edge sharpness is sacrificed at the cost of micro-contrast and color.
-All around this little lens is kind of a mess and I’m struggling to decide if it’s even worth it.
+It’s built with an all-metal lens barrel and has poor quality control and construction.
+Optically, the lens is tuned for a somewhat old-school, retro image quality where corner and edge sharpness are sacrificed for improved micro-contrast and color.
+This little lens is kind of a mess, and I’m struggling to decide if it’s even worth it.
+But then, the images it renders are so nice.

 Lens Stats